Laguna–Then and Now

 Description automatically generated

 Charlie grabbed an old horse blanket from his truck and extinguished the last of the flames from my dad’s body.
-He and my mom gingerly sat my dad in the backseat of the Dodge.
-My mom got into the driver’s seat.
-Charlie said he would go to the nearest phone and call for an ambulance.
-Alamogordo was the closest town.
-Mom said she would look for the ambulance on the way, and we were gone.
-She pressed the accelerator and we sped down Denny Hill, descending 3,000 feet in a matter of minutes.
+“Help me put him in the backseat.”
+My mom opened the door and gingerly guided my dad to sit down.
+He winced and sucked in his breath with every move.
+He was laughing, crying, burbling like a baby.
+My mom jumped into the driver’s seat.
+Charlie shouted, “I’m going to the White’s house.
+They have a phone and I’ll call for an ambulance to come from Alamogordo.”
+My Mom nodded.
+To us, she croaked, “Kids, you’ve got to look for the ambulance!
+I just need to concentrate on driving.”
+Then we were gone.
+She pressed the accelerator and we sped Weed Tower hill and then down Denny Hill, descending 1,200 feet in a matter of minutes.
+The Dodge was a big V-8 with fins.
+My mom let it fly.

 He stayed home for some time after the accident.
 When my mom went to work, my dad felt like half a man.
 Then came the assumptions that she couldn’t face his appearance, then accusations that she wanted someone else.
 When a person’s identity is torn away, they say and do hurtful things.
 He had lost who he was.
 That handsome and physically strong man was now weak and broken.
 His insecurities mounted day by day.
 When my mom worked late, we stayed with dad, and I dreaded his sulking, surly tirades.
 After the fire, he could be quite mean.

-We stayed in Sacramento two years after the accident, and then my mother could no longer deal with the depression—his or hers.
-After much debate, and Mame’s disapproval, we left our mountain paradise to move to Carlsbad, where my mom and dad found jobs.
+We stayed in Sacramento two years after the accident, and then my mother could no longer deal with the depression–his or hers.
+After much debate, and to Mayme’s anguish and disapproval, we left our mountain paradise to move to Carlsbad, where my mom and dad found jobs.
 By that time the marriage had been damaged even more than my father’s features.
 My dad got his job back in the underground potash mines, and he hated it.
 My mother took classes to become a nurse in the ER.
 We came to a town where people looked at my brothers, sisters, and me like hicks from the hills (and we were).
-When my parents divorced, the split wasn’t just between them; it split us all.
+When my parents divorced, the separation wasn’t just between them; it split us all.
 Soon we dispersed like ants out of an anthill.
 My oldest brother left for Texas, and Duane took off on his chopper for California.
 My sisters married too young, exchanging opportunity for an endless cycle of child rearing and bad decisions.
-My path was circuitous, with its share of self-inflicted suffering.
-The slap of the waves continued to hit again and again, and we fought to stay afloat.
-But still the tragedy that was forced on us would somehow be softened by the memory of that calm, placid pool of our peaceful mountain life.
+My path was circuitous, from California to Albuquerque, with its share of self-inflicted suffering.

 Going to Manchester via Iceland